Phylum: Magnoliophyta - Class: Equisetopsida - Order: Primulales - Family: Primulaceae

 The name Loosestrife means 'lose (or forget about) strife'.
 (Another common name for this wildflower is Creeping Yellow Loosestrife.)
 No worries, then!

 The specific epithet nemorum comes from the Latin nemorus and means 'of the woods'.

-Yellow Pimpernel is often confused with one of its close relatives, Creeping Jenny, but Yellow Pimpernel has much smaller flowers with pointed rather than rounded petals.
+Yellow Pimpernel is often confused with one of its close relatives, Creeping Jenny Lysimachia nummularia, but Yellow Pimpernel has much smaller flowers with pointed rather than rounded petals.

 The Yellow Pimpernel plants shown on this page were photographed in West Wales and northern France during June, July and August.